Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

-This place serves two type of dipping sauce.
+This place serves two types of dipping sauce.
 So when ordering Bun cha here, the staff will ask you what kind of dipping sauce you want to try: the Northern style, which is lighter but still flavorful, or the Southern style, which is sweeter.

 We randomly choose the dipping sauce in Southern style, which is rich with sweet and a sour taste

 The porks here are grilled after ordering; therefore, you need to wait for 20 minutes before eating.
-But your time would not be wasted because the porks here will come out hot, and are carefully grilled, so they have a delicious crunchy texture but not burnt.
+But your time would not be wasted because the porks here will come out hot, and are carefully grilled, so they have a delicious crunchy texture but are not burnt.

 Address: 121 Ly Tu Trong, Ben Nghe Ward, District 1

 How to get there: this restaurant is located on the corner of Ly Tu Trong and Thu Khoa Huan Street, very near Ben Thanh Market, which makes it very easy to be recognized and approachable by many Vietnamese and travelers.
 You can go straight from the North gate of Ben Thanh Market until reaching the first conjunction, the store is on your left.

 The menu of this restaurant has many types of signature Vietnam noodle dishes such as crab tapioca noodles, duck or chicken vermicelli soup with bamboo sprouts, and Bun rieu (crab paste noodle soup), but Bun cha is one of the iconic dishes of the restaurant.

 The menu is put up on the wall

 The pork definitely differentiates this place from others.
 The meat here is grilled in bamboo sticks and served right after they were cooked.
 Additionally, Bun cha Hoa Dong is served with a small dish of fresh bean sprouts.